Connect with others who understand.

 Bone Metastases

-Between 22 percent and 34 percent of people with NSCLC have metastases in their bones.
+According to oncology research, between 22 percent and 34 percent of people with NSCLC have metastases in their bones.
 SCLC metastasizes to the bones in around 13 percent of cases.
 The bones that are most likely to be affected include the spine, ribs, hip bone, and thigh bone.
 Bone metastases often cause additional health problems and reduced quality of life.

 Brain Metastases

 Among people with NSCLC, 15 percent to 28 percent have brain metastases when diagnosed.
-SCLC metastasizes to this organ in about 14 percent of cases at the time of the first diagnosis.
-Over the course of the disease, more than 80 percent of cases of SCLC metastasize to the brain.
-Younger people may be slightly more likely to develop brain metastases.
-When lung cancer metastasizes to the brain, it can cause a poor outlook.
-People with brain metastases live for an average of six months after being diagnosed.
+SCLC metastasizes to the brain in about 14 percent of cases at the time of the first diagnosis.
+Throughout the disease, more than 80 percent of cases of SCLC metastasize to the brain.

 Adrenal Gland Metastases